Why your audience struggles to read your content and how to keep their attention

 People feel so comfortable with her that they're offering their business cards without hesitation.

-As the event wraps up, Connie's pockets are stuffed with new contact cards, while Charlie's left wondering why his 3x speed talking skills failed.
+As the event wraps up, Connie's pockets are stuffed with new contacts, while Charlie's left wondering why his 3x speed talking skills failed.

-Most B2B marketing messages are written very formally — dare I say robotic in tone.
-For some unexplainable reason when it comes to sitting at our keyboard and writing we turn into Charlie - tapping out big blocks of text, and starting all our sentences with "We..."
+Most B2B marketing messages are written from the company's view.
+For some unexplainable reason, when it comes to sitting at our keyboard and writing, we turn into Charlie - tapping out large blocks of text and starting all our sentences with "We are proud to announce..."

-Conversational Writing makes your reader feel more like they are having a one-on-one conversation with you, rather than being spoken to.
+Conversational Writing makes your reader feel more like they are having a one-on-one conversation with you, rather than being spoken at.

 According to Harvard Business Review, positive conversations produce oxytocin, a “feel-good hormone,” that encourages people to communicate and collaborate with others.